esrlabs/bake/documentation/_build/html/_sources/known_issues.txt

     * Workaround 1: Clean the project.
     * Workaround 2: Delete the archive/executable manually.
     * Workaround 3: Touch, edit, create another source file.

-* Issue: Lint output not shown during linting (has to be refactored)